 Memory is at its most magical when it conjures up not the event, but its surrounding perceptual and emotional space.
 Flashes of reflected light, movement seen out of the corner of eye, bits of sound or feeling – these are what ignite memory, giving it form and bringing it to life.

 Light both beams into and envelops you.
 I started working with it in 2003 after painting for many years because of these singular spatial qualities.
 They allow me to build whole worlds with color and shape, ones that resonate with memory and experience.
 Painters have often talked about depicting light.
 Today’s technology allows me to use light as medium as well as subject.

-My background as a painter gives me the ability to create works with light that are aesthetically rich, while technology provides a way to integrate color and line into the vocabulary of sculpture and architecture.
-The space I create is artificial but not fictional: a stage set, lit from without and within.
+My background as a painter has given me the ability to create works that are aesthetically rich, and technology provides a way to integrate color and line into the vocabulary of sculpture and architecture.
+I have recently resumed painting, and it is in turn informed by my years working with light.
+As I integrate my light work with my earlier painting I pay special attention to the proportionality afforded by their synthesis.
+I am now simultaneously experiencing new media and old, deepening my understanding of the different concepts of space.
+The spaces I create are artificial but not fictional: stage sets, lit from within and without.